 |Telephone||0131 529 7921|

-Princes Street Gardens 2017 times (gates will gradually be closed approximately 1 hour before these closing times in order to safely clear the gardens.
+Princes Street Gardens 2017 times - gates will gradually be closed about 1 hour before in order to safely clear the gardens.
 1 January to 26 March - 7am to 6pm, West Gardens closing from 5:15pm and East Gardens from 5:35pm.

 Play area with ramp access